 How to Stay Hydrated During Your Season

 As an athlete, keeping your body hydrated during the season is crucial to your health.
-From how much water you should consume each day to the dehydration symptoms to be aware of, Champion powered by GTM Sportswear has the essential hydration tips you should follow during your season.
+From how much water you should consume each day to the dehydration symptoms to be aware of, Champion Teamwear has the essential hydration tips you should follow during your season.

 Why hydration should matter to you

 A hydrated body is essential to the overall health of an athlete.
 Adequate fluid intake helps keep your body temperature regulated and maintains the lubrication of your body’s joints.
 In addition to helping your body perform properly, drinking plenty of fluids can prevent injuries and dehydration.

 5 common symptoms of dehydration

 If you are not hydrating your body enough you may experience some symptoms of dehydration.
 According to the Mayo Clinic, five common symptoms of dehydration you could experience are:

 - Dry Mouth